Wayne Gretzky: Business ventures

 In 1991, McNall purchased the Toronto Argonauts of the Canadian Football League (CFL) with Gretzky and John Candy as minority owners.
 The club won the Grey Cup championship in the first year of the partnership but struggled in the two following seasons, and the partnership sold the team before the 1994 season.
 Only McNall's name was engraved on the Grey Cup as team owner, but in November 2007, the CFL corrected the oversight, adding Gretzky's and Candy's names.
 In 1992, Gretzky and McNall partnered in an investment to buy a rare T206 cigarette card of Honus Wagner for US$451,000, later selling the card.
 It most recently sold for US$2.8 million.
 The pair also owned Thoroughbred race horses; one of them, Saumarez, won France's Prix de l'Arc de Triomphe in 1990.
 Gretzky was a board member and executive officer of the Hespeler Hockey Company.

 Gretzky's appeal as a product endorser far surpassed that of other hockey players of his era.
 By 1995, he was among the five highest-paid athlete endorsers in North America, with deals from The Coca-Cola Company, Domino's Pizza, Sharp Corporation, and Upper Deck Company among others.
 Forbes estimates that Gretzky made US$93.8 million from 1990 to 1998.
 He has endorsed and launched a wide variety of products, from pillowcases to insurance.
 Gretzky is a partner in First Team Sports, a maker of sports equipment and Worldwide Roller Hockey, Inc., an operator of roller hockey rinks.
 The video game brand EA Sports included Gretzky in its 2010 title NHL Slapshot, and he had previously been an endorser for Page 44 Studios and Sony Computer Entertainment's video games Gretzky NHL 2005 and Gretzky NHL 06.

 In 2017, as part-owner with Andrew Peller Ltd., Gretzky opened a winery and distillery named Wayne Gretzky Estates in Niagara-on-the-Lake, Ontario, with products labelled by the trademark No. 99.
 From 1993 to 2020, Gretzky and a business partner operated the Wayne Gretzky's restaurant near the Rogers Centre in downtown Toronto.
 Gretzky has other restaurants opened in 2016 at the Edmonton International Airport and named No. 99 Gretzky's Wine & Whisky, and in 2018 called Studio 99 at Rogers Place in Edmonton, Alberta.

+Philanthropy

+Gretzky and his wife co-founded the Wayne Gretzky Foundation in 2002, to help underprivileged youth participate in hockey.
+Gretzky has raised funds for the CNIB Foundation since 1995, and has been involved in the Make-A-Wish Foundation as an ambassador/board member for Ronald McDonald House Charities and Right To Play.
+In September 2024, he led NHL alumni support of the ALS super fund of former player Mark Kirton.